-There are plenty of both free and paid apps that you can download in China.
-You might need to use an APK file if you have a Chinese phone with a Chinese app store – they likely won’t have Google Play installed.
-Either way, don’t panic that you’ll feel isolated in China without technology that you’re used to.
+There are plenty of free must have apps for China that you can download easily.
+You might need to use an APK file if you have a Chinese phone with a Chinese app store – they likely won’t have Google Play installed because of the restrictions China puts on the company.

 Check out our list of the apps you won’t want to live without once you start living in China!

 One of the most important apps for China is a VPN.
-This is our favourite paid VPN service, although there are plenty others that our friends swear by.
+This is our favourite paid VPN service, although there are plenty of others that our friends swear by.
 VPN stands for Virtual Private Network, and it means that you can bypass the Great Firewall of China.

 *Since July 2017, there have been reports of VPN apps being removed from the Apple store.
 You should still be able to install them via your devices own VPN settings anyway though.

 Most Chinese people use it as a form of social media, but you can also pay retailers, and even order taxis through it.
 Tuk-tuk drivers will usually have a QR code that you can scan which means you can pay them via WeChat too.

 You’ll probably be thinking about practising your Chinese if you’re planning on staying a while, and this app is super helpful for everyday words and phrases.